Under Armour Charged Bandit 3 Review Facts

 The midsole of these shoes, combined with the lower drop, makes them exceptionally responsive.
 The midsole foam is a CMEVA midsole and uses Under Armour's patented Charged Cushioning

 material.
 This material provides superior responsiveness through its springy material.
 This material actually absorbs the shock of each footfall and returns the energy to the foot to keep the runner from fatigue.
 In addition to this, the 10 mm heel drop provides the runners with excellent ground feel.
-Since runners felt more connected to the road below they, they were able to change directions and speed quickly and efficiently.
+Since runners felt more connected to the road below them, they were able to change directions and speed quickly and efficiently.

 This shoe is best suited for urban running.
 The traction afforded through the outsole is grippy enough that runners liked this shoe for track and treadmill workouts

 .
-However, since the traction becomes less effective when it gets wet, it is not suggested for slippery conditions, including trail running
+However, since the traction becomes less effective when it gets wet, it is not suggested for slippery conditions, including trail running.

 There is a lot to love about these shoes, but one of the elements that runners raved the most about is the price tag.
 This shoe costs almost half the price of the average running shoe.
 It provides the runner with a versatile shoe that is good for distance running, tempo running, and a variety of other athletic endeavors and casual use.
 Runners commented that they were surprised such an affordable shoe could provide such a great fit and feel.